Geophysics defines large targets below and along strike of known showings

 Mineralization on the Strongbox Property consists of medium crystalline quartz veins in centimetre- to metre-wide shears carrying pyrite, chalcopyrite and black sooty sulphides.
 Major shears are spaced in the order of 10 to 20 metres apart on the west side of Tule Canyon and occur within a 400 m by 200 m wide clay alteration zone with hematite, limonite, kaolinite, illite and smectite.
 Selected surface grab sampling, float and chip sampling in 2016 and 2017 returned assays up to 27.1 g/t Au with 14 of 64 samples returning assays greater than 5 g/t Au.
+The broad alteration zone containing the vein network is also mineralized; chip sampling across this zone returned 40m @ 0.469 g/t Au including 20 m @ 0.923 g/t Au.
 In addition to the gold found in the Tule Canyon area, there are areas both east and west of the main showings from which high-grade bedrock gold samples have been recovered.

 Silver Range conducted ground total magnetic field (TMF) and horizontal loop electromagnetic (HLEM) surveys at Strongbox in 2017.
 The surveys identified two prominent through going resistive zones interpreted to be faults.
 A low frequency resistive zone was also located beneath the Dark Secret Mine and a strong 14 KHz resistive zone is nearly coincident with the East Zone.
 The mineralization in both the East and West Zones occurs in a magnetic low, an embayment in a larger east-west feature transecting the western portion of the property.
 This magnetic low may be caused by magnetite destruction as the low is coincident with the large clay alteration zone containing the mineralized shears in the West Zone.
 The two resistors beneath the gold mineralization in both the West and East Zones may be zones of silicification in shear zones at depth and are very prospective drill targets.
 Silver Range has been unable to find any evidence of drilling on the property.